 What are the global perspectives on a counseling career?

-Choosing the right concentration within an online counseling degree program in New York involves evaluating your career goals and the state's licensure requirements.
-New York offers diverse specializations such as mental health counseling, school counseling, and substance abuse counseling.
+Choosing the right concentration within an online counseling degree program in New York requires careful consideration of your career goals and interests.
+Popular concentrations include mental health counseling, school counseling, and marriage and family therapy.
+Each aligns with specific licensure requirements overseen by the New York State Education Department (NYSED).